Ian Liddell-Grainger

 Ian Richard Peregrine Liddell-Grainger (born 23 February 1959) is a British former Conservative Party politician and former property developer.
 He was MP for Bridgwater from 2001 until 2010, and until 2024, MP for Bridgwater and West Somerset.
-Through his mother, he is a great-great-great-grandson of Queen Victoria, third cousin of Charles III and second cousin once removed of Carl XVI Gustaf of Sweden.
+Through his mother, he is a great-great-great-grandson of Queen Victoria, third cousin of Charles III, fourth cousin of King Willem-Alexander and second cousin once removed of Carl XVI Gustaf of Sweden.

 Early life and career

 Ian Liddell-Grainger was born on 23 February 1959 in Edinburgh to David Liddell-Grainger and Anne (née Abel Smith), whose mother was Lady May Abel Smith, great-granddaughter of Queen Victoria.
 The Liddell-Grainger family were landed gentry, of Ayton Castle, Scottish Borders, formerly of Middleton Hall, Middleton, Northumberland.

 Liddell-Grainger was privately educated at Wellesley House School in Broadstairs and Millfield School in Somerset, before gaining a National Certificate of Agriculture at the South Scotland Agricultural College in Edinburgh.
 He ran a 250 acre farm in the Scottish Borders from 1980 to 1985 before becoming the managing director of his family's property management and development company.

 Commissioned in the Territorial Army, Liddell-Grainger was promoted to major serving with the 6th Battalion of the Royal Regiment of Fusiliers, and commanded the Machine-Gun Platoon and then X Company of the Battalion in Newcastle-upon-Tyne.